ethereum/execution-apis/src/engine/interop/specification.md

 - `feeRecipient`: `DATA`, 20 Bytes - suggested value for the `coinbase` field of the new payload

 #### Returns
-1. `payloadId`: `QUANTITY`, 64 Bits - identifier of the payload building process
+1. `payloadId`: `QUANTITY`, 64 Bits - identifier of the payload building process or an error

 #### Specification